brandsimon/verity-squash-root/Readme.md

 them to the disk.

 This project also provides A/B-style update support.
-The current booted files (GKI and squashfs) won't be overriden on updates, so you can boot an old known-good image if there are problems).
+The current booted files (GKI and squashfs) won't be overridden on updates, so you can boot an old known-good image if there are problems).
 The squashfs images are stored on the configured root-partition, so they will still be encrypted, if encryption of the root image is configured.